Center for the Study of Family Health and Well-Being

 Programs

 We will have monthly brown bag presentations.
 For Fall 2024, we have two scheduled.
-Dr. Lyndsey Hornbuckle will offer the first presentation on October 21st, and Dr. Joseph-McCatty will give the second on November 13th (Times and Locations TBD).
+Lyndsey Hornbuckle will offer the first presentation on October 21st, and Andrea Joseph-McCatty will give the second on November 13th (Times and Locations TBD).